joelouthan/theologic.us/content/posts/here-is-love/0035-here-is-love-what-god-saw-in-us-romans-829a.md

 ---
-title: 'Here is Love: What God Saw In Us – Romans 8:29a'
+title: 'Here is Love: Romans 8:29a What God Saw In Us'
 author: Joseph Louthan
 date: 2018-05-07T12:00:14+00:00
 categories: